ahmedy00/spring-layered-architecture-and-dependency-injection/README.md

 After this stage, the User Controller connects to the User Service and returns the information from the User Service as a response to the client after a series of operations.

-**@RestController** annotation indicates that the class is a controller and will behave as a web API.
+**@RestController** annotation says that the class is a controller and will behave as a web API.

-**@RequestMapping** ensures that all requests to the controller class are mapped to a specific URL path (‘/api’ in the example)
+**@RequestMapping** makes that all requests to the controller class are mapped to a specific URL path (‘/api’ in the example)

 **@GetMapping** directs the incoming HTTP Get request to the relevant method.
 Also, this annotation same with `@RequestMapping(path = "/users/{userId}", method = RequestMethod.GET)`.